AHartNtkn/AHartNtkn.github.io/_posts/2020-10-09-Omega-Categories-Made-Easy.md

 ![Natural Map Pasting Scheme](../img/omegacat/NatMapPS.png)

-So the naturality map is just right-whiskering by the thing we're mapping over.
+So the naturality map is just left-whiskering by the thing we're mapping over.
 The basic naturality property states that
 ```
 F(f) ∘ α(b) = α(a) ∘ G(f)
 ```